fundacionctic/gaiax-credentials-tool/README.md

 $ sudo task get-certs
 ```

 This will generate the certificates and store them in the `certs` folder.
-You can now build the Verifiable Credentials of your _Participant_ and  _Legal Registration Number_ and submit the resulting Verifiable Presentation to the Compliance API:
+You can now build your Verifiable Credentials and submit the resulting Verifiable Presentation to the Compliance API:

 ```console
 $ task build-credentials